Dog and owner camping beside a mountain lake at sunset.

 It means your dog is tired.

-Reducing stimulation, shortening walks, and prioritising rest often resolves these changes quickly.
+Reducing stimulation, shortening walks, and prioritising rest often resolves these changes quickly during dog travelling.

 Adjusting Your Expectations Mid-Trip